corydodt/Personal/README.d/runbook-mediacenter.md

     ```
     # - 101 is the VM ID from the previous section
-    # - media-center is the name of a storage container
+    # - lvm-thin is the name of a storage container
     # - the .qcow2 file is the disk image, and it must be uncompressed
-    qm disk import 101 Rocky-9-GenericCloud-Base.latest.x86_64.qcow2 media-center
+    qm disk import 101 Rocky-9-GenericCloud-Base.latest.x86_64.qcow2 lvm-thin
     ```

 To swap the VM's placeholder storage for the new disk image: